Stonks3141/pet-monitor-app/README.md

 in the base directory.
 View the development server at [http://localhost:3000].
 The frontend will reload automatically as you make changes, but you will need to rebuild the backend container.

-## Usage

-Run `cargo run`.
-Set the `PASSWORD` env var the first time and any time you want to change the password.

-## Testing

-Tests are a work in progress.

-Test the server with `cargo test`, and the client with `yarn test` in the `client/` directory.

 ## Motivation